vladrad/TwitchClone/README.md

+# TwitchClone
+This is a example of a Android app that uses the twitch api's to create the same flow as the official App.<br />
+You can check out the stream here https://www.twitch.tv/vladmeerkat/videos/all

 # Update #1 - Video + Chat 2/22/17
 ![alt tag](http://i.giphy.com/l44QqcHHJVz38ydz2.gif) <br />
 I spent time yesterday sniffing traffic on Charles to see how video links are generated in the Twitch App.<br />